astinnos/dragonchain-sdk-dotnetstandard/README.md

 In order to get the logging output of the sdk, a logger must be set (by default all logging is thrown away).

-In order to set the logger, simply inject a Microsoft.Extensions.Logging implementation `.setLogger` on the root of the require/import.
+In order to set the logger, simply inject a Microsoft.Extensions.Logging implementation.
 Read here for more information [Microsoft Logging Docs](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-2.2).
 For example, if you just wanted to log to the console you can set the logger like the following: